Attention Deficit Hyperactivity Disorder in Children (ADHD in Children)

-ADHD is one of the most common disorders of childhood.
+ADHD is one of the more common disorders of childhood.
 Studies in the United States indicate that approximately 8%-10% of children satisfy the diagnostic criteria for ADHD.
 ADHD occurs two to four times more commonly in boys than girls (male to female ratio 4:1 for the predominantly hyperactive type versus 2:1 for the predominantly inattentive type).
 While previously believed to be "outgrown" by adulthood, current opinion indicates that many children will continue throughout life with symptoms that may affect both occupational and social functioning.
 Some medical researchers note that approximately 40%-50% of ADHD-hyperactive children will have (typically non-hyperactive) symptoms that persist into adulthood.

 The medical community recognizes three basic forms of the disorder:

-type is being recognized more and more, especially in girls and in adults.
+The combined type of ADHD is the most common.
+The predominantly inattentive type is being recognized more and more, especially in girls and in adults.
 The predominantly hyperactive-impulsive type, without significant attention problems, is rare.

 We are still learning about ADHD, and experts' understanding of the disorder is still being refined.
 Some believe, for example, that the term "attention deficit" is misleading.